-Dr. Johnitia Williams is a Board Certified Clinical Sports Physical Therapist and Certified Strength and Conditioning Specialist who has 12 years of experience working with competitive youth, high school, college, and professional athletes, along with fitness enthusiasts.
+Dr. Johnitia Williams is a Sports Performance Consultant, who has a Board Certification as a Clinical Sports Physical Therapist and Certified Strength and Conditioning Specialist.
+She has 12 years of experience working with fitness enthusiasts, competitive youth, high school, college, and professional athletes.

-She specializes in injury prevention, return-to-play rehabilitation, and performance-based recovery for COMPETITIVE basketball and soccer athletes who want more than basic physical therapy.
+She specializes in injury prevention, recovery, and return-to-play rehabilitation for COMPETITIVE court and field athletes who want more than basic physical therapy and training.

 Who would benefit?